FREEDOM OF INFORMATION

 user reported that she was able to take the course after she

 temporarily disabled browser extensions.
-We are also looking
+Because of the technical

-please note that a PowerPoint version of the same material
+please note that a PowerPoint version is available here

-as a resource to use in conjunction with live training (the
+as a resource to use in conjunction with live training (please

-PowerPoint version is not the same as the online training
+note that the PowerPoint version does not satisfy the training